Shelly Baird- Executive Director

 Born and raised outside of Annapolis, Maryland, Shelly developed a respect and dedication for the environment and the Chesapeake Bay at an early age.
 She received her BA in Environmental Science from the University of Mary Washington in Fredericksburg, Virginia and her MS in Marine Science from the University of North Carolina Wilmington.
 Shelly worked for 6 years at the Soil & Water Conservation District in Wilmington, NC, providing land conservation, stormwater management, and education efforts.
 In 2008, she moved to Raleigh, NC to become the statewide coordinator of the NC Community Conservation Assistance Program, which provides landowner assistance for water quality improvements.
 Shelly and her husband Kevin are looking forward to making the eastern shore their home.

-Beth Wasden- Volunteer/Outreach Coordinator
+Beth Wasden- Volunteer and Outreach Coordinator